-MSR[2]: Receiver Disable
+MSR [2]: Receiver Disable

 This bit can be used to disable the receiver by halting the Receive Shift Register (RSR).
-When this bit is set to a logic 1, the receiver will operate in one of the following ways:
+When this bit is set to a '1', the receiver will not receive any more characters until it is enabled again by setting this bit to a '0'.
+Data currently in the RX FIFO can be read out.
+Please note that setting this bit to a '1' prevents any character from coming in.